-Previous first trimester studies that aimed to predict delivery of SGA neonates reported similar sensitivities compared to the one achieved by the new model.9-12 However, the predictive performance of the new approach is actually higher than that of previous models because our definition of SGA was based on the new Fetal Medicine Foundation birth weight charts; these charts modeled efficiently the overrepresentation of preterm SGA pregnancies and this has led to an increasing percentage of SGA for lower gestational age cut-offs.
-Thus we are predicting an outcome that is less extreme, compared to the previous definitions, and consequently more difficult to predict.
+Previous first-trimester studies that aimed to predict delivery of a SGA neonate reported similar sensitivities compared to the one achieved by the new model^{9-12}.
+However, the predictive performance of the new approach is actually higher than that of previous models because our definition of SGA was based on the new Fetal Medicine Foundation birth-weight charts; these charts modeled efficiently the over-representation of preterm SGA pregnancies, and this has led to an increasing percentage of SGA for lower GA cut-offs18.
+Thus, we are predicting an outcome that is less extreme, compared to the previous definitions, and consequently more difficult to predict^{9,18}.